bram-abe/serverless-fb-messanger-app/README.md

    - choose `Y` for Save arguments to configuration file
    - choose default name for SAM configuration file [samconfig.toml]
    - choose default name enter for SAM configuration environment [default]
-5. Notes the output result of `endpointApi` from SAM deployment as your REST API base URL
+5. Notes the Cloudformation output value of `endpointApi` when successfully finished SAM deployment as your REST API base URL
 6. Add the URL from point 5 as callback URL on FB-Messenger for developer setup page
    - Add `/webhook` path to base URL (ex: https://BASE_URL/webhook)
 7. Go to the FB-Page you created before and say hi on chat

+### How to clean-up

+1. RUN `sam delete -t serverless.yml` on projects root folder
+2. Choose `Y` for the remaining options
+3. Go to AWS console to manually release elastic IP on VPC menu --> Elastic IP submenu

+Notes: AWS Cloudformation will not automatically release unused Elastic IP so you have to do it manually to avoid any unnecessary billing.

+### Cheers!